urre/chock.press/readme.md

 ### Details

-+ Scraper: Built using vanilla JavaScript written in ES6
++ Scraper: Built using Node and vanilla JavaScript written in ES6.
 + Website: Built using React.
 + Hosted on [Surge](https://surge.sh)